bitmovin/bitmovin-analytics-collector-ios/README.md

 - BitmovinPlayerCollector - including `BitmovinPlayer` Collector
 - AVPlayerCollector - including `AVPlayer` Collector

-if you are working with our Collectors you need to add at least `import CoreCollector` as many Classes are located in that package
+if you are working with our Collectors you need to add at least `import CoreCollector` as many Classes are relocated to that package

 Going further you need to import the corresponding Collector package for player